genestack/user-tutorials/source/guide/using-genestack-import_include.rst

 defined in Genestack - you will not be able to create a template entry for a file kind that is not used on the platform.

-When you’re done, click on the blue "Import data using this template" button.
+When you are done, click on the blue "Import data using this template" button.
 This will take you to the import page, where you can go through three import stages described above.